 “It’s no mystery why people who marry as teens face a high risk of divorce.
 Just recall your high school boyfriend or girlfriend.
 Along with the exhilaration of first love often came jealousy, insecurity, pressure from parents or friends, and tearful doubts about the future.
-Now imagine getting married under the same conditions,” Wolfinger wrote…[m]ost youthful couples simply do not have the maturity, coping skills, and social support it takes to make marriage work.
+Now imagine getting married under the same conditions,” Wolfinger wrote…[m]ost youthful couples simply do not have the maturity, coping skills, and social support it takes to make a marriage work.
 In the face of routine marital problems, teens and young twenty-somethings lack the wherewithal necessary for happy resolutions.”

 So, is it best to wait as long as possible to get married?
 Maybe not.
-According to The Washington Post, Wolfinger also says that the amount of time couples wait to get married may indicate that they are not the marrying type.
+According to The Washington Post, Wolfinger also says that the number of time couples waits to get married may indicate that they are not the marrying type.
 “Perhaps people who marry later face a pool of potential spouses that has been winnowed down to exclude the individuals most predisposed to succeed at matrimony,” Wolfinger said.